airbytehq/airbyte/docs/integrations/sources/dixa.md

 ### Performance considerations

-The connector is limited by standard Dixa conversation_export API [limits](https://support.dixa.help/en/articles/174-export-conversations-via-api).
+The connector is limited by standard Dixa conversation_export and message_export API [limits](https://support.dixa.help/en/articles/174-export-conversations-via-api).
 It should not run into limitations under normal usage.
 Please [create an issue](https://github.com/airbytehq/airbyte/issues) if you see any rate limit issues that are not automatically retried successfully.

 When using the connector, keep in mind that increasing the `batch_size` parameter will decrease the number of requests sent to the API, but increase the response and processing time.